ChiehHsinJesseLai/ChiehHsinJesseLai.github.io/_pages/about.md

 ---

 ### Currently
 I am a research scientist/tech leader at Music Foundation Model Team of Sony AI, specializing in deep generative modeling and robustness.
+In the meanwhile, I am also an upcoming Visiting Assistant Professor at Department of Applied Mathematics, National Yang Ming Chiao Tung University in Taiwan, where I will collaborate with [Professor Ming-Chih Lai](https://jupiter.math.nycu.edu.tw/~mclai/) on deep learning methods for partial differential equations.
 My research centers on enhancing diffusion models, emphasizing sample quality/diversity, sampling speed, and controllable generation.
 I am also interested about inverse problems, particularly in media restoration, utilizing generative models.
 Additionally, I explore mathematically explainable AI, aiming to unravel the intricacies of artificial intelligence through rigorous mathematical frameworks.

 ### Previously